perpetualintelligence/requests/README.md

 # requests
-This repo tracks issues and enhancement requests across all our public and private repos, apps, and services.
+This repo tracks issues and feature requests across all our public and private repos, apps, and services.